pkp/pkp-docs/admin-guide/3.4/en/statistics.md

 > You must [enable geographic statistics](#settings) first.
 {:.notice}

-Follow these steps to download a CSV file with the number of views and downloads for each city, region, and country.
+Follow these steps to download a CSV file with the number of views and downloads for each city, region and country.

 1. Login as an administrator or manager.
 2. Click **Statistics** > **Articles** (or Books in OMP and Preprints in OPS).